andersnas/vodtranscoder/README.md

   - Installed ffmpeg
   - A directory with the scripts in this repository

-Configure all settings in config.cfg file + add your Linode API key in the transcodernode.tf file.
+Configure all settings in config.cfg file.

 Flow: